zencart/documentation/content/dev/plugins/encapsulated_plugins/converting.md

 type: codepage
 ---

-**Note:** At the current time, only *admin* side plugins may be encapsulated.
-The intention is to support catalog side plugin encapsulation in a future release.

 **Note** For simplicity, files like `license.txt`, `README.txt` and `docs` are omitted; no changes are made to those files, which are not deployed.

 Converting an older plugin to use the encapsulated architecture can be done